KQM-git/TCL/docs/general-mechanics/overworld.md

 ### Waverider vs Environment

 * Waverider can be hit by lightning (possibly only in shallow water)
-* Waverider takes Electro-charged damage if player is in the boat.
+* Waverider takes Electro-Charged damage if player is in the boat.
 * Waverider takes damage from the environment, such as Electro crystals and Cryo mistflowers.
 The player needs to be in the boat.
 * Waverider is not affected by Balethunder or "spicy water".